Kevin Buchanan

 Kevin Buchanan (born Kevin Lord Riley) is a fictional character from the American soap opera One Life to Live.
 The character is the first child born to original lead protagonists Victoria Lord and Joe Riley.

 Casting

 The character of Kevin Buchanan was originated by child actor Morgan K. Melis from 1976 until 1982.
 In 1982, the role was recast twice; first with Chris Cunningham and then again with Jonathan Brandis.
-The role was recast a fourth time in 1983 with actor Ryan Janis until the actor's exit in 1990.
-That same year, Matthew Vipond was placed into the role; the role was later recast with actor Joey Thrower.
-In 1992, Thrower was replaced by Kirk Geiger.
+The role was recast a fourth time in 1983 with actor Ryan Janis until the actor's exit on August 10, 1990.
+That same year, Matthew Vipond was placed into the role, airing from September 18, 1990 until January 8, 1991; the role was later recast with actor Joey Thrower from February 13, 1991.
+In 1992, Thrower was replaced by Kirk Geiger, first airing on June 16, 1992.
 Geiger stayed with the soap until October 17, 1994.
-Jack Armstrong succeeded Geiger on November 8, 1994 until his exit a year later in 1995.
-Armstrong was replaced by Ken Kenitzer, who played the role for a very short period.
+Jack Armstrong succeeded Geiger on November 8, 1994 until his exit a year later on June 29, 1995.
+Armstrong was replaced by Ken Kenitzer, who played the role for a very short period from July 3 to August 8, 1995.